Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for carefully reading our original manuscript and providing perceptive comments that helped improve the presentation and discussion of our results.
 TTG acknowledges financial support from the Australian Research Council (ARC) through Australian Laureate Fellowships awarded to JBH (FL140100278) and to TRB (FL220100117) from the School of Physics, University of Sydney, and for partial funding through the James Arthur Pollock memorial fund awarded to the School of Physics, University of Sydney.
 We acknowledge the facilities, and the scientific and technical assistance of the National Computational Infrastructure (NCI), which is supported by the Australian Government, through an NCMAS grant (project IDs: ca64 and ek9).

 We made use of {\sc Pynbody}\footnote{\url{https://github.com/pynbody/pynbody}} -- a {\sc Python}\footnote{\url{http://www.python.org} }-based software -- in our analysis for this paper \citep{pon13a}.
 This research has made use of NASA's Astrophysics Data System (ADS) Bibliographic Services\footnote{\url{http://adsabs.harvard.edu} }.